holin034/cse15l-lab-reports/LabReport3.md

 ## `grep -c` Command:
 - The command counts all the occurrences of the pattern/text in the file.
 It is useful when the user tries to find out how many times the pattern occur in the text, and they can use the `grep -c` command to count the number.
-- I found this command by using the `man grep` command in the terminal which gives out lots of examples of grep command.
-I also use **ChatGPT** to look up how the command is used.
-Additionally, I used the lecture note to find out some ideas as well.

 ### Example 7:
 - The input of the command: